rikhuijzer/JuliaTutorialsTemplate/getting-started.md

 Add these blocks in your website to let Franklin know what the page title should be.
 Also remove the old tutorials while you are in that folder.

+Next, search for `JuliaTutorialsTemplate` inside your repository and replace all occurrences of that word by the name of your repository.
+It is especially important to set the right `prepath` in `config.md` since otherwise the CSS will not work on the website.

-Next, go to the menu in `_layout/menu.html` and find the lines containing "menu-header" and "menu-item".
+Also, go to the menu in `_layout/menu.html` and find the lines containing "menu-header" and "menu-item".
 Compare these lines with how the website looks and, next, change the lines to point to your own tutorials.
 You can also decide to remove all "menu-header" entries; it depends on personal preference.